auliyafitri/AI-robot-control/README.md

 ```
 pip install numpy
 ```
-### now close the terminal with the activated virtual environment
+### Now close the terminal with the activated virtual environment

-## Cloning the pickbot_sumulation and pickbot_traiing Packages:
+## Cloning the pickbot_sumulation and pickbot_training Packages:
 ```
 cd catkin_wa/src
 ```